Great People Hunt Coordinator

 Visit the Senior Teens, talk up the game, read them the Unwritten Rules, and make yourself available to help with hiding places.

 Ask Junior Teen and Mid Teen leaders to talk to their groups.
 You may want to visit them as well.
-Emphasize Real Rule #7.
+Emphasize Real Rule #7 (if applicable) but see the note about New Shoalers.

 Talk to Conference Services early in the week and arrange for a lifeguard during the post-game plunge.
 They are only needed for an hour (or less).

-Arrange for at least one helper to ring the bell during the Hunt (ask the Ding-A-Ling).
+Arrange for at least one helper to ring the bell during the Hunt (ask a Ding-A-Ling).

-Arrange for a handful of people to corral the hunters for you in the Lobby while the Great People hide.
+Arrange for a handful of people to corral the hunters for you in the Lobby (or on the Front Porch) while the Great People hide.

 Run the actual event, usually Wednesday night after dinner.